DrexVissers/postcomposer/.documentation/scratchpad.md

-# SocialSphere Project Scratchpad
+# PostComposer Project Scratchpad

 **Usage Instructions:**
  This file is used for task planning, progress tracking, and organizing your thoughts throughout the project.

 **Project Overview:**
- SocialSphere (previously Lever Cast) is a social media management platform built with Next.js 15, featuring a modern UI with shadcn components and Tailwind CSS.
+ PostComposer (previously Lever Cast) is a social media management platform built with Next.js 15, featuring a modern UI with shadcn components and Tailwind CSS.
 The application includes features for content creation, scheduling, analytics, and multi-platform publishing.

 ## Completed Tasks